NaosProject/Naos.Compression/README.md

 Naos.Compression
 ===============
 Compression logic for use with Naos assets.
+Basic wrapper around the System.IO.Compression.GZipStream with interfaces to leverage additional compression algorithms.